The Adirondack Park State Land Master Plan

 The Adirondack Park State Land Master Plan (SLMP), which has guided the management of the Adirondack Forest Preserve (constitutionally protected state lands) for 50 years, states that “the protection and preservation of the natural resources of the state lands within the Park must be paramount.”

-The Adirondack Park Agency, tasked with land-use planning and regulation within the Adirondack Park, is required to update the plan periodically.
-Such updates impact the way the DEC manages state lands to protect the Park.
-Some changes can be minor, while others might have long-term impacts on the overall health of the Adirondack Forest Preserve.
+The Adirondack Park Agency, responsible for land-use planning and regulation within the Adirondack Park, is required to update the plan periodically.
+Such updates impact the way the Department of Environmental Conservation manages state lands to protect the Park.
+Some changes can be minor, while others might have long-term impacts on the overall health of the Adirondack Forest Preserve

 The APA building in Ray Brook